Meadow Hall School

 Meadow Hall is a private school in Lekki, Lagos, Nigeria.

-Founded in July 2002 by Kehinde Nwani, the school uses a combination of the British National Curriculum and the Nigerian Curriculum.
+Founded in July 2002 by Kehinde Nwani, the school uses a combination of the English National Curriculum and the Nigerian Curriculum.

-The school began Meadow Hall Infant and Junior School in 2002 then expanded into Infant and Junior schools on two sites (Lekki and Ikoyi) and a College in Lekki, with a total population of about 1,100 students.
+The school began Meadow Hall Infant and Junior School in 2002 then expanded into Infant and Junior schools on two sites (Lekki and Ikoyi) and a College in Lekki, with a total population of about 1,400 students.

-The sports facilities include football, basketball, swimming and tennis.
+The sports facilities include football, basketball, swimming, tennis and volleyball.